isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-roach-poop-look-like/index.md

 Roaches come to your house in search of food and water.
 Although roaches feed on almost anything, they are mostly attracted to the food we eat.
 Therefore it is common to find roach droppings near food storage areas.
 Roach droppings can be found in large numbers in dark corners or crevices where roaches hide from humans or pets.
 Closets, cabinets, behind furniture, drawers, and other hidden areas make charming places for roaches to hide and breed.

 So, its possible to find large amounts of roach droppings in these areas.
-[Roaches also tend to hide and nest](https://pestpolicy.com/how-to-find-a-roach-nest/) underneath the mattress because these areas are given fewer cleanups.
+[Roaches also tend to hide and nest](https://pestpolicy.com/how-to-find-a-roach-nest/)underneath the mattress because these areas are given fewer cleanups.
 Roaches can penetrate the crevices in the bed furniture where they hide and nest.
 Thus its possible to find their droppings in these crevices and the floor under the bed.

 Other places to look for roach droppings include damp areas such as leaking pipes, under the sink, laundry rooms, and bathroom and so on.
 Roaches come to these places in search of water.

 ##  **What Does Roach Poop Smell Like?**

 Just like the roaches themselves, roach poop exhibits a pungent, oily odor.
 The odor is characteristic of the myriad of ingested food, including dead insects, food debris, garbage, carcasses, rotten flesh, and so on.
 Although the smell is disgusting to humans, it acts as a means of communication with other cockroaches.
-This helps roaches keep track of each others trails - as you [control the roaches](https://entomology.ca. uky. edu/ef614).
+This helps roaches keep track of each others trails - as you [control the roaches](https://entomology.ca.uky.edu/ef614).

 ##  **Whats the Importance of Locating Roach Feces?**